xfides/smoothScrollTo-concept/README.md

 ### Obtain and validate link `href` value

-The simpliest part is getting link's `href` value (and if there is no any we can't go further):
+The simplest part is grabbing the link's `href` value (and if there isn't any, we can't proceed further):

 ```js
 function getScrollTargetElem(clickedLinkElem: Element | null) {